The space between skin and skin

 We develop a “this is me” and “this isn’t me” attitude.
 Our “Us vs. Them” thinking about the world outside of us is nothing but a reflection of this internal fragmentation.
 It is why the world is fragmented.
 It is why we can read the headlines in the newspaper and feel immediate hatred towards “those Muslims”.
 It is why we can enslave or segregate “those blacks”.

 Through our life experience as well as socialization, the thing that we learn is the most unacceptable thing within us, is vulnerability.
 The truth is that your personality is a coping mechanism designed to hide and mitigate your vulnerability.
 We cope with the threat to our vulnerability in the world by seeing our own vulnerability as “other” than us.
 It is buried, rejected, disowned, denied and masked.

 What is the solution?
 We have to stop disowning and instead re-own aspects of us.
 Especially our vulnerability.
 We have to reverse the process of fragmentation within us.
 We have to see “other” within ourselves and take care of the hurt within us that is behind that fragmentation so it does not turn into fear and into hatred.
-I’ll show you the first step to doing it, by using myself as an example.
-This example may shock you because today, you see me as a spiritual teacher.
-Today, I teach authenticity and love and oneness.
-The story I am about to tell you is anything but those things.

 The first step we have to take individually, which will reverberate out into society is to step squarely into awareness, which is in between these two polarities and hold them both.
 Neither is bad and neither is wrong and neither can be cut off from us because both are a part of us.
 We need to see the good intentions in the protector and ensure it that we are capable of taking care of the aspect that it is hiding, which is vulnerable.
 Then we need to acknowledge and take loving care of that pain and hurt belonging to the vulnerable self and begin to meet its needs.